-ELEMENTARY SCHOOL SIGN OFF PAGE 2019-2020 PARENT/GUARDIAN & STUDENT HANDBOOK uardians and Student: Please initial, check and sign all sections of this form.
-Completed forms delivered to your homeroom teacher immediately. (initial) We have read, discussed, understand, and agree to follow the rules of the Elementary School Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. (initial) We have read, discussed, and understand the information regarding Digital Use/Internet Use policies of the Milton Public Schools.
-These policies include: Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy. allows the Maddresses. formation Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, Milton Public Schools to release information such as student address, telephone numbers, and e-mail This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and Foundation for Education to communicate classroom, school and district events.
+ELEMENTARY SCHOOL SIGN OFF PAGE 2019-2020 PARENT/GUARDIAN & STUDENT HANDBOOK

+(initi al) We have read, discussed, understand, and agree to follow the rules of the Elementary School (initial) Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. (initial) We have read, discussed, and understand the information regarding Digital Use/Internet Use policies of the Milton Public Schools.
+These policies include: Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy. allows the I addresses. the Milton I formation Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, Milton Public Schools to release information such as student address, telephone numbers, and e-mail This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and Foundation for Education to communicate classroom, school and district events.
 If you wish to Opt one of the boxes below.
 I DO NOT give permission for my child's directory information to be disclosed to anyone other than the Room Parent, PTO, Parks and Recreation Department and the Milton Foundation for Education without my prior written consent.
 OR I DO NOT give permission for my child's directory information to be disclosed to any party without my prior written consent.
 Children's Online Privacy Protection Act (COPPA) (initial) We have read the Milton Public Schools COPPA Compliance Form and signed the necessary consent form.

-by staff in cele displayed in the publications a If you do not Policy: Video/photographs of Milton Public Schools' Elementary School students may be taken ebration of the efforts and enthusiasm during events/special programs.
-The photographs are often classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper and/or video programming that is displayed during the school open house or other school events, want photos or videos of your child to be used for such purposes, please indicate your preference appropriate option below. en
+by staff in celd displayed in the publications a If you do not ebration of the efforts and enthusiasm during events/special programs.
+The photographs are often classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper and/or video programming that is displayed during the school open house or other school events. want photos or videos of your child to be used for such purposes, please indicate your preference appropriate option below.

 I DO give permission for pictures/videos to be taken of my child as long as it is directly related to celebrating the efforts of my child and/or promotion of the Elementary School programs.

 OR

 I DO NOT want pictures/videos taken of my child.

-Student Nam ne
+Student Nam

 (please print)

 Student Grad de Student Homeroom

-Student Sign ature
+Student Signs ature

-Parent/Guar dian Name
+Parent/Guare

-- m one Guar (please print)
+(please print)

-Parent/Guar dian Signature
+Parent/Guard dian Signature

 Date